simonw/llm-gpt4all/README.md

 gpt4all: ggml-stable-vicuna-13B - Stable Vicuna, 7.58GB download, needs 16GB RAM
 gpt4all: wizardLM-13B-Uncensored - Wizard Uncensored, 7.58GB download, needs 16GB RAM
 ```
+Further details on these models can be found [in this Observable notebook](https://observablehq.com/@simonw/gpt4all-models).

 ## Usage

 You can execute a model using the name displayed in the `llm models list` output.
 The model file will be downloaded the first time you attempt to run it.